albertpark/multi-remote/README.md

 # Set uername and repository
 CONFIG.user=albertpark
-# To use directory name as the default repository name use GIT_DIR
+# GIT_DIR will set the directory name as the repository
 CONFIG.repo=multi-remote
 ```
 Note: Options passed in the arguments will override the configuration settings.